Avoid design errors, rework costs, and deadline delays in a rapidly changing real world with the aid of Plex-Earth.

 3. Publishing 2D and 3D drawings to Google Earth for visualization purposes

-On to the third dimension, consisting of Plex-Earth 5D tools that can help with creating powerful visualizations to be used as a means of conveying and labeling information effectively.
+The third dimension, consists of Plex-Earth tools that can help with creating powerful visualizations to be used as a means of conveying and labeling information effectively.

 Our software makes it easy to export any 2D or 3D drawing to Google Earth in the form of a KML/KMZ file, and this functionality can be a true asset across all stages of the design process, as it enables professionals to produce vibrant representations of their designs with just a few clicks: